Skip to main content

 04 – Smelly Vacuum Cleaner

-If you’ve recently turned your vacuum cleaner on and smelled a naff smell, then that usually means your cleaner has sucked in something it shouldn’t have.
+If you’ve recently turned your vacuum cleaner on and detect an unpleasant smell, then that usually means your cleaner has sucked in something it shouldn’t have.
 And sometimes, you don’t even have to turn your cleaner on to smell it.

 It’s Broken!
 Is All Hope Lost?